THGLab/LP-PDBBind/README.md

 * `calc_similarities.ipynb`: Extracting protein types from the categories, calculate pairwise ligand fingerprint similarities and pairwise protein sequence similarities.

-* `create_splitting.ipynb`: Creating the UCBSplit of PDBBind dataset based on protein and sequence similarity.
+* `create_splitting.ipynb`: Creating the LP-PDBBind splitting of PDBBind dataset based on protein and sequence similarity.

 * `CL_filters`: Scripts for defining the three clean levels (CL1-CL3), and finding out covalent binders in PDBBind.